digital-asset/daml/lenses.md

 ```
 r with field1 = newValue
 ```
 and using `set` and a lens to update a single field in a single record to be in the same ballpark as for getters.
-When using the builtin syntax to updat multiple fields in the same record, the DAML interpreter already performs some optimizations to avoid allocating intermediate records.
+When using the builtin syntax to update multiple fields in the same record, the DAML interpreter already performs some optimizations to avoid allocating intermediate records.
 Such optimizations are impossible with lenses.

 However, when it comes to updating fields in nested records, DAML's builtin syntax is not particularly helpful:
 ```